 While Fundamentals of Mohs Surgery represents an exceptional professional training opportunity for all Mohs surgeons, course attendance is a requirement only for Associate Fellow and Fellow membership candidates.

 When and where is the ASMS Fellow examination offered?

-Candidates are not required to attend the associated meeting in order to sit for the examination, however request must be made to the ASMS at least 30 days prior to the selected exam date, with completed payment of $325.
+Candidates are not required to attend the associated meeting in order to sit for the examination, however, request must be made to the ASMS at least 30 days prior to the selected exam date, with a completed payment of $325.

 If you have questions concerning the ASMS application form or would like to request additional information on our Fellow or International Member of Distinction requirements, annual dues, or any other aspect of professional membership in our organization, please contact Denise Lantz, Executive Director, at Denise@mohssurgery.org or 785-783-2070.